orsifacundo/sap-c02-exam/README.md

  - Works with **LINUX** instances, can be multi-AZ and works with on-prem (via VPN or DX)

+ - Uses the NFS protocol which is primarily used by Linux AMIs.
+This filesystem does not support Windows ACLs.

  - Has a SG attached

  - Support Cross-region replication